How to add maven compiler plugin in java project

 </configuration>

-Sometimes, We need to pass memory-related and garbage configurations to the compilation phase.
-This plugin provides a CompilerArgs tag to do it.
+Sometimes, it’s necessary to pass memory-related and garbage configurations to the compilation phase.
+This plugin provides a CompilerArgs tag to facilitate this.

 <compilerArgs>